dtarnowski16/protocols/files/squid-colonization-with-spiral-plater.md

-Additional information on running the EddyJet or troubleshooting issues can be found [here](../files/spiral-plating.md).
+Additional information on running the SphereFlash or troubleshooting issues can be found [here](../files/spiral-plating.md).